 - a.
 A family whose head, spouse, or sole member is a person with disabilities; - b.
 Two or more persons with disabilities living together; or - c.
 One or more persons with disabilities living with one or more live-in aides. - d.
 For purposes of qualifying for low-income housing, does not include a person whose disability is based solely on any drug or alcohol dependence. - 4.
 A displaced family is a family in which each member, or whose sole member, has been displaced by governmental action, or is referred as catastrophic by HACM's Community Services Section. - 5.
+A remaining member of a tenant family is a family member of an assisted family who remains in the unit when other family members have left the unit.
+If the remaining member of a tenant family is a minor or minors, it will be necessary for an adult to temporarily move into a unit to serve as a guardian for children residing in the unit.
+The income received by the temporary guardian will be counted in determining family income.
+Although typically a criminal background check is required before anyone can receive Housing Choice Voucher assistance, this requirement will be waived for a guardian in this situation.
+Instead, the background check will occur after the person moves in.
+If the results of the check dictate that the person is ineligible for the program, the family shall be given a reasonable time to find a replacement guardian or lose the assistance.

-A remaining adult member of a tenant family. - 6.
-A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family.
+6. A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family.